Rising Rajasthan Global Investment Summit to lay foundation of developed state: CM

-Jaipur, Nov 12 (PTI) Chief Minister Bhajanlal Sharma on Tuesday said the 'Rising Rajasthan Global Investment Summit' to be held in Jaipur will lay the foundation for the developed Rajasthan of the future.
+Jaipur: Chief Minister Bhajanlal Sharma said the 'Rising Rajasthan Global Investment Summit' to be held in Jaipur will lay the foundation for the developed Rajasthan of the future.

 He instructed officials to ensure that the preparations are finalised to make this conference, to be held from December 9 to 11, a success.